-The Financial Section includes the Independent Auditors' Report, Management's Discussion and Analysis (MD&A), Audited Government-Wide and Fund Financial Statements and related Notes thereto, as well as Required Supplementary Information.
-The Statistical Section contains selected unaudited financial, economic, and demographic data on a multiyear basis.
+Second, a Financial Section includes the Independent Auditors' Report, Management's Discussion and Analysis (MD&A), Audited Government-Wide and Fund Financial Statements and related Notes, as well as Required Supplementary Information.
+The third, the Statistical Section contains selected unaudited financial, economic, and demographic data on a multiyear basis.

 GAAP requires management to provide a narrative introduction, overview, and analysis to accompany the Basic Financial Statements in the form of the MD&A. The letter of transmittal is designed to complement the MD&A and should be read in conjunction therewith.
-The MD&A for the House of Representatives can be found immediately after the independent auditor's report.
+The MD&A for the House of Representatives can be found immediately after the Independent Auditor's Report.